 When a pressure tank begins to fail, homeowners notice fluctuating pressure, pulsing water, or rapid pump cycling.
 These issues often lead buyers to believe the well is running dry.
 In reality, a failing pressure tank is far more common.

 I recently worked with buyers who believed their rural well had no water left during a hot summer.
 The pressure tank had stopped holding pressure.
 Once repaired, the water system returned to normal.
-Situations like this occur far more often than actual well failure.
+Situations like this occur far more often than actual well failures.

 Understanding Septic Systems